team-shell/Security-Notes/Android/android.md

 application package.

 ## Android Permissions
-* The Android permissions model is multifaceted: There are API permissions, fi le system permissions, and IPC permissions.
+* The Android permissions model is multifaceted: There are API permissions, file system permissions, and IPC permissions.
 Oftentimes, there is an intertwining of each of these.
 As previously mentioned, some high-level permissions map back to lower-level OS capabilities.
-This could include actions such as opening sockets, Bluetooth devices, and certain fi le system paths.
+This could include actions such as opening sockets, Bluetooth devices, and certain file system paths.
-To determine the app user’s rights and supplemental groups, Android processes high-level permissions specifi ed in an app package’s AndroidManifest .xml fi le (the manifest and permissions are covered in more detail in the “Major Application Components” section).
+To determine the app user’s rights and supplemental groups, Android processes high-level permissions specifi ed in an app package’s AndroidManifest .xml file (the manifest and permissions are covered in more detail in the “Major Application Components” section).
 Applications’ permissions are extracted from the application’s manifest at install time by the PackageManager and stored in `/data/system/packages.xml`.